MatissJurevics/Gene-AI/README.md

 # Gene: An AI assistant for Obsidian

-Gene is a GPT powered AI assistant which allows you to create, modify and enhance your notes!
+Gene is a Free and open source GPT3 powered AI assistant which allows you to create, modify and enhance your notes.

 ## Features